moisterrific/CustomItems2/README.md

 # CustomItems2
 Custom Items plugin originally by [Johuan/Interverse](https://github.com/Interverse/CustomItems), updated by me.

-Allows you to spawn an item with custom attributes These items will reset when you drop it, store the item in a chest or other container, or leave the server, so you cannot transfer it to another person.
+- Allows you to spawn an item with custom attributes.
+- These items will reset when you drop it, store the item in a chest or other container, or leave the server, so you cannot transfer it to another person.

+## How to install
+1. Put the .dll file into the ServerPlugins folder
+2. Grant your desired group the necessary permissions to use this plugin
+3. Done!

+### Permissions
+- `customitem `
+  - needed to use `/citem`
+- `customitem.give`
+  - needed to use `/gcitem`

+## How to use
-## Commands
+### Commands
+`< >` indicates a parameter that must be entered for the command to work, while `[ ]` indicates an optional parameter. `|` means OR.
+You must surround your parameter (player name or item name) with `" "` if it contains spaces.
 - `/customitem <itemid|"item name"> [parameters] [amount]`  or `/citem` for short
 - `/givecustomitem <itemid|"item name"> <"player name"> [parameters] [amount]` or `/gcitem` for short

-## Parameters
+### Parameters
 - `hexcolor` or `hc`
   - Gives a custom color to an item (client side) Example of hex: 0000FF is blue
 - `damage` or `d`